sdiehl28/tutorial-website/content/nb_toc/_index.md

 +++

-A list of Jupyter Notebooks I have created on github, organized by topic.
+Here is a list of the Jupyter Notebooks I have created on github, organized by topic.

 These notebooks are designed for use with Jupyter Lab and the Table of Contents extension: [JupyterLab TOC Extension](https://github.com/jupyterlab/jupyterlab-toc).